 - 90 gm (3 ounces) feta cheese – coarsely crumbled or diced

-- 2 tbsp extra virgin olive oil See Note 2
+- 2 tablespoon extra virgin olive oil See Note 2

-- 1 tbsp lemon juice – freshly squeezed See Note 2 and 3
+- 1 tablespoon lemon juice – freshly squeezed See Note 2 and 3

 For the Chicken:

-- 2 tbsp extra virgin olive oil See Note 2
+- 2 tablespoon extra virgin olive oil See Note 2

 - 8 chicken tenderloins – (500 g/ 17 ounces approximately) See Note 4